 \section{Conclusions}

-In this paper we present an update of the light-cone sum rules form factors relevant for the $B$ to vector transitions $B_{d,s}\to K^*,\rho,\omega,\phi$ using current hadronic input.
-To corroborate the robustness of our predictions, we have discussed in detail the role of the equations of motion in reducing the uncertainties of tensor-to-vector form factor ratios and mass scheme dependence in section \ref{sec:eom} and appendix \ref{app:scheme} respectively.
-The (non-)impact of the $V$-mesons being an unstable particle is analysed in section \ref{sec:finite}.
+In this paper we present an update of the light-cone sum rules FFs relevant for the $B \to V$ transitions $B_{d,s}\to K^*,\rho,\omega,\phi$ using new hadronic inputs such as decay constants (appendix \ref{app:decay}), the newly determined light-cone DAs $\mathbb{G}_\perp^{v,a}$ (twist-5) (appendix \ref{app:LCDA}) with explicit results given in appendix \ref{app:T-results} as well as in form of a Mathematica notebook.
+To corroborate the robustness of our predictions, we have discussed in detail the role of the equations of motion in reducing the uncertainties of tensor-to-vector FF ratios and mass scheme dependence in section \ref{sec:eom} and appendix \ref{app:scheme} respectively.
+The impact of the $V$-meson being an unstable particle is analysed in section \ref{sec:finite}.

-An important point of this work are the easy-to-use numerical expressions of the form factors, provided to the phenomenological community, that allow to retain all the uncertainty correlations among the form factors in phenomenological analyses.
-This is of particular importance for predicting angular observables that involve ratios of form factors.
-We fitted a $z$-expansion, eq.~\eqref{eq:SSE}, to the form factors and provide central values, uncertainties, and correlation matrices of the expansion coefficients in electronic form as ancillary files on the arXiv webages (see appendix~\ref{sec:coeff} for details and table \ref{tab:fit} for the central values).
-The parameterisation is chosen to transparently fulfil the two exact relations among the form factors at $q^2=0$.
-In addition we performed combined fits to LCSR and lattice computations of the form factors.
-This serves on the one hand to obtain predictions for the form factors valid in the full kinematic range, on the other hand as a cross-check of the consistency between the two complementary approaches, as they have to coincide for intermediate $q^2$ values.
-Good agreement is observed with the exception of the form factor $T_{23}$.
-The latter however plays a negligible role in $B\to V\ell^+\ell^-$ observables.
-Likewise the $z$-expansion coefficients and the correlated uncertainties of the combined fits are as downloadable files (and central values in table \ref{tab:fit-combined}).
+An important point of this work are the easy-to-use numerical expressions of the FFs, provided to the phenomenological community, that allow to retain all the uncertainty correlations among the FFs in phenomenological analyses.
+This is of particular importance for predicting angular observables that involve ratios of FFs.
+A $z$-expansion fit, Eq.~\eqref{eq:SSE}, to the FFs is provided along central values, uncertainties, and correlation matrices for the expansion coefficients; available in electronic form as ancillary files on the arXiv webages (see appendix~\ref{sec:coeff} for details and Tab.~\ref{tab:fit} for the central values).
+The parameterisation is chosen to transparently fulfil the two exact relations among the FFs at $q^2=0$.
+In addition we performed combined fits to LCSR and lattice computations of the FFs.
+This serves on the one hand to obtain predictions for the FFs valid in the full kinematic range, on the other hand as a cross-check of the consistency between the two complementary approaches, as they have to coincide for intermediate $q^2$ values; good agreement is observed between the two.
+Likewise the $z$-expansion coefficients and the correlated uncertainties of the combined fits are downloadable as ancillary files (and central values in Tab.~\ref{tab:fit-combined}).